SapienzaNLP/mcl-wic/README.md

 ## Citation

-Please cite our work as follows.
+Please cite our work as follows:

 Martelli, F., Kalach, N., Tola, G and Navigli, R. SemEval-2021 Task 2: Multilingual and Cross-lingual Word-in-Context Disambiguation (MCL-WiC).
 Proc. of the 15th Workshop on Semantic Evaluation, 2021.